HotsauceFiretruck/StargazerUnity2019/README.md

 - Shoot gun: Left click
 - Activate slow motion: Right click
 - Use rocket boots: Press shift while moving in any dirention
+- Pause menu: Esc
+- To leave credits: Any key

 **Directions For Each Level**
 - Level 1: Defeat all enemies.
 Pick up the key and go to the door and click the door while holding the key.